crocs-muni/biometrics-utils/Readme.md

 ### Setup

 1. Install [Python](https://www.python.org/) (version 3) if you don't have it.
 Don't forget to install `pip`.
+2. Create a virtual environment `virt` with `python3 -m venv virt`.
+Activate it `. virt/bin/activate` (assuming Bash).
-2. Install python dependencies with `pip3 install --user -r requirements.txt` or use `make install` for convenience.
+3. Install Python dependencies with `pip3 install -r requirements.txt` or use `make install` for convenience.
-3. You can test the installation with `python3 detect_faces.py --image images/example.jpg` or use `make demo` for convenience.
+4. You can test the installation with `python3 detect_faces.py --image images/example.jpg` or use `make demo` for convenience.

 ### Compatibility